Hey, it’s me.

 Will you be back?
 Or. . .

-Because I like these people and can’t let them down.
+Because, these clients, I like them and can’t let them down.

 (And I could use the fee.
 It is handsome.)